“She’s dead. Wrapped in plastic.”

 February 25, 2009

-[Note: Several of the Babbidge Library pictures are from Jerry Dougherty’s incredible compendium of photos of EVERYTHING in Connecticut.]
+A few of the Babbidge Library pictures are from Jerry Dougherty’s incredible compendium of photos of EVERYTHING in Connecticut.

 For years I’d look at our sad plastic-wrapped library and mutter that line to myself.
 And here I am, 15 years later still muttering it – even though the Homer Babbidge Library is now a shining beacon of modernity on campus – without a shred of plastic in sight.
 So I guess I should say, “She’s alive.
 Not wrapped in plastic.”